JQ-Heritage-Week-2024-web-banner

 Organiser: JQBID

 Join us for a guided tour and talk about the life and times of local author Kathleen Dayus.
-Discover the Jewellery Quarter as described in her memoirs of growing up on Camden Street in the early 1900s when the Pig & Tail was known as George and the Dragon.
+Discover the Jewellery Quarter as described in her memoirs of growing up on Camden Street in the early 1900s when the Pig & Tail was then known as George and the Dragon.
 This tour combines archive photos of the area with historic information as well as excerpts from Kathleen Dayus’ novels.
-Free but booking required.
+Please bring weather-appropriate footwear and clothing.
+Tickets are free but limited, please book ahead.
+The meeting point is outside the doors of The Pig & Tail pub.
+(12-13 Albion St, Birmingham B1 3ED)

 Tour